aosabook/500lines/pedometer/chapter.md

 * `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.
 * `method` is used to set the type of walk that is taken.
 Types of walks include walking with the device in a pocket, walking with the device in a bag, jogging with the device in a pocket, jogging with the device in a bag, etc.

 Much like our `User` class, information is optional.
 We're given the opportunity to input details of the trial, if we have it, for more accurate end results.
 If we don't have those details, our program makes assumptions and is still able to produce results, albeit with a higher margin of error.
-Another similarity to our `User` class is the basic input data formatting in the initializer.
-This ensures that `@rate` and `@steps` are always numerical values, where `@rate` is greater than or equal to 0, and `@steps` is greater than 0.
+Another similarity to our `User` class is the basic input data formatting in the initializer ensuring proper `@rate` and `@steps` values.

 ### Steps Taken

 It's time to implement our step counting strategy in code.
-So far, we have a `Processor` class that contains `@filtered_data`, which is our processed, smooth time series representing user acceleration in the direction of gravity.
+So far, we have a `Processor` class that contains `@filtered_data`, which is our clean time series representing user acceleration in the direction of gravity.
 We also have classes that give us the necessary information about the user and the trial.
 What we're missing is a way to analyze `@filtered_data` with the information from `User` and `Trial`, and count steps, measure distance, and measure time.
 The analysis portion of our program is different from the data manipulation of the `Processor`, and different from the information collection and aggregation of the `User` and `Trial` classes.
 Let's create a new class called `Analyzer` to perform this data analysis.

 ~~~~~~~
 require_relative 'processor'